-(a) Zeno Fr.
+a Zeno Fr.
 167, SVF I p.
 43.20-24 = Cic.
-De natura deorum 1.14.36 cum vero Hesiodi Theogoniam interpretatur, tollit omnino usitatas perceptasque cognitiones deorum; neque enim Iovem neque Iunonem neque Vestam neque quemquam, qui ita appelletur, in deorum habet numero, sed rebus inanimis atque mutis per quandam significationem haec docet tributa nomina. and then broad-breasted Earth, the seat of all" (Theogony 116-17), is refuted by himself.
+Nat.
+D. 1.14.36 cum vero Hesiodi Theogoniam interpretatur, tollit omnino usitatas perceptasque cognitiones deorum; neque enim Iovem neque Iunonem neque Vestam neque quemquam, qui ita appelletur, in deorum habet numero, sed rebus inanimis atque mutis per quandam significationem haec docet tributa nomina.

+is refuted by himself.
 For if someone asks him what Chasm came to be out of, he will not be able to say.
 And some say that this was the reason that Epicurus decided to study philosophy.
 For when he was still very young he asked his teacher, who was reading out to him the line, "In truth, first of all Chasm came to be," what Chasm came to be out of, if it came to be first.
-And when he (i.e. the teacher) replied that to teach things of that sort was not his job, but of those called philosophers, "Well then," Epicurus said, "I must go to them, if indeed they are the ones who know the truth of things."
-"34"
+And when he (i.e., the teacher) replied that to teach things of that sort was not his job, but of those called philosophers, "Well then," Epicurus said, "I must go to them, if indeed they are the ones who know the truth of things."
+I